 I am also very dedicated to my paying customers.
 Since 1989, they have allowed me to live a dream lifestyle of travelling the world and exploring new locations.
 My two sons have followed me with Pearce working for us as a full-time photo guide and Frazer managing our IT needs.
 I met Julia on my first Darran Leal tour in 1989, the rest is history… So in the field, how do I get just 3 lenses and one body to work for me?

-This was my first true passion in photography.
+This was my first true passion for photography.
 Today, equipment can allow a novice photographer to shoot amazing nature images.
 I see it on every tour that we offer.
 I love seeing anyone shoot a great image and the excitement on their face when they recognise – they got it.